 Longhorn cattle are a resilient breed, which means they can survive in virtually any climate.
 They can thrive in tropical climates and also do well in northern Canada’s deep cold winters.

 Longhorns can survive cold weather because they have a very thick double coat made up of long, coarse hair that sheds dirt and water easily.
-Longhorn cattle also have an extra layer of fat under the skin, which protects them from the cold temperatures.
+Longhorn cattle also have an extra layer of fat under the skin, which protects them from cold temperatures.

 In addition to these physical adaptations, longhorns are highly intelligent animals that have excellent instincts for survival.
 They will find food when their natural sources are scarce, such as by eating leaves off of trees or plants until springtime returns with warmer temperatures so they can graze again normally.